 Interestingly, the strong inflows seen in ETFs in earlier months has also dwindled – but even so, this category managed to end the month with net inflows, unlike active equity funds.

 Gold ETFs on the other hand, managed to keep their net flows ticking thanks to a phenomenal returns surge.
-The recent decline in gold returns do not appear to have dented investors’ attraction to the metal by much.
+The recent decline in gold return rate do not appear to have dented investors’ attraction to the metal by much.

 Mutual fund outflows in debt, too